mapbox/mapbox-gl-draw/src/modes/README.md

 ### MODE.onTap

-Triggered when one quicly taps the map
+Triggered when one quickly taps the map

 **Parameters**